-We wrote American Government: Institutions and Policies, Enhanced 16e not only to explain to students how the federal government works, but also to clarify how its institutions have developed over time and describe their effects on public policy.
-Within this distinguishing framework, we explain the history of Congress, the presidency, the judiciary, and the bureaucracy because the politics we see today are different from those we would have seen a few decades ago.
+We wrote American Government: Institutions and Policies, 17th edition, not only to explain to students how the federal government works, but also to examine how its institutions have developed over time and evaluate their effects on public policy.
+Within this distinguishing framework, we explain the history of Congress, the presidency, the judiciary, and the bureaucracy because the politics we see today are different from those we would have seen in earlier generations.
 Likewise, we also explain how public opinion, elections, interest groups, and the media shape and contribute to policy, and how that influence has evolved over time.
-American Government: Institutions and Policies, Enhanced 16e is written around certain key ideas that help students understand not simply American government, but the reasons why the government in this country is different from those in other democracies.
-These ideas are the U.S. Constitution, America's adversarial political culture, and a commitment to freedom and limited government.
-This book is an attempt to explain and give the historical and practical reasons for these differences.
-New to This Enhanced Edition And as always, the book is thoroughly revised to excite students' interest about the latest in American politics and encourage critical thinking.
-Updates reflect the latest scholarship and current events, including the 2018 elections and the first few years of the Trump administration, ongoing debates about the federal budget, immigration, taxes, and other key issues in American politics; and foreign-policy issues in the Middle East, Europe, and elsewhere.
+American Government: Institutions and Policies, 17th edition, is grounded in certain key ideas that help students understand not simply American government, but also the reasons why the national government in this country is different from those in other democracies.
+These ideas include the principles of the U.S. Constitution and American constitutionalism, America's adversarial political culture, and a commitment to freedom and limited government.
+This book is an attempt to explain and discuss the historical and practical reasons for these differences.
+New to This Edition And as always, the book is thoroughly revised to excite students' interest about the latest in American politics and encourage critical thinking.
+Updates reflect the latest scholarship and current events, including the Trump administration, the 2020 election, the COVID-19 pandemic, and the protests following the death of George Floyd while in police custody.
+We also continue our discussion of ongoing debates about the federal budget, immigration, taxes, and other key issues in American politics; and foreign-policy issues in the Middle East, Europe, and elsewhere.
 Reworked Learning Objectives open, organize, and close each chapter, serving as a road map to key concepts and helping students assess their comprehension.
-Each chapter now contains a "Constitutional Connections" box to help students connect the topic to the nation's founding, "What Would You Do?" to deal with a real-life controversy, and "Policy Dynamics: Inside/Outside the Box" to apply our framework for understanding public policy to various issues.
+Each chapter now contains a "Constitutional Connections" box to help students connect the topic to the nation's founding, "What Would You Do?" to deal with a real-life controversy, "Policy Dynamics: Inside/Outside the Box" to apply our framework for understanding public policy to various issues, and Infographic Questions to help students learn to reason from data.
 MindTap: Your Course Stimulus Package As an instructor, MindTap is here to simplify your workload, organize and immediately grade your students' assignments, and allow you to customize your course as you see fit.
 Through deep-seated integration with your Learning Management System, grades are easily exported and analytics are pulled with just the click of a button.
 MindTap provides you with a platform to easily add in current events videos and article links from national or local news sources.
 We hope this book helps your students grapple with the fundamental questions of American government, and understand who governs and to what ends.
 And we also hope it inspires them to continue their engagement with the exciting and dynamic world of American politics.
 Sincerely, John J. DiIulio, Jr.